mokomull/eopfy/README.md

 backing store.
 It then creates a transient libvirt domain based on a Handlebars template at `xml_template_path`.

-Some delay (currently 30 seconds) after the last time a VM has been connected-to, the VM will be terminated.
+Some delay (by default 15 minutes) after the last time a VM has been connected-to, the VM will be terminated.

 Each VM console is available via VNC at a UNIX socket at `{{temporary_dir}}/vnc-{{uuid of the VM}}`.